coursedog/Bidirectional-automation/README.md

 ## What happens during execution

 1) API token retrieval for the selected school
+2) Merge settings validation checks:
+   - Verifies real-time merges are enabled
+   - Validates "Should Coursedog send updates to the SIS?" setting
+   - Checks appropriate entity types (sections, relationships, coursesCm)
+   - Exits with clear error messages if settings are misconfigured
-2) Playwright browser launch in headed mode with video recording
+3) Playwright browser launch in headed mode with video recording
-3) Session setup: cookies and localStorage seeded
+4) Session setup: cookies and localStorage seeded
-4) Authentication and product navigation
+5) Authentication with early error detection (invalid email/password)
+6) Automatic dismissal of release notes popup (if present)
+7) Product navigation
-5) Action execution with safe template filling and school‑specific handling.
+8) Action execution with safe template filling and school‑specific handling
-6) Screenshots: before/after full modal and key sections (meeting patterns, instructors)
+9) Screenshots: before/after full modal and key sections (meeting patterns, instructors)
-7) Save with conflict‑modal handling; error screenshots and offers manual takeover if save fails (more information below)
+10) Save with conflict‑modal handling; error screenshots and offers manual takeover if save fails (more information below)
-8) Merge report polling; detailed markdown summary and run summary updates
+11) Merge report polling with token regeneration; detailed markdown summary and run summary updates

-Pre‑run safety: if nightly merges are detected, the tool attempts to exit gracefully.
+Pre‑run safety: Merge settings checks validate integration settings and exit gracefully if misconfigured.
+If nightly merges are detected during execution, the tool exits with a message.

 ---